erfan377/Pytorch-UNet/README.md

 ```
 By default, the `scale` is 0.5, so if you wish to obtain better results (but use more memory), set it to 1.

 The input images and target masks should be in the `data/imgs` and `data/masks` folders respectively.
+For the temporal modes, make sure you change the directories for different timelines in the `train.py` and `utils/dataset.py` files.

 ### Prediction